dancrn/lms/README.md

 configuration
 =============
-lms will by default install to `/usr/local/bin`. to set the modules path, you must edit `src/base.h`. by default, the modules path is `/etc/lms-modules`.
+lms will by default install to `/usr/local/bin`. to set the modules path, either edit `src/base.h`, or set the `LMS_MODULE_PATH` environment variable.

+    $ LMS_MODULE_PATH=/your/path/here make

+by default, the modules path is `/etc/lms-modules`.

 installation
 ============